 Cornwall Record Office Collections

-Cornwall Record Office’s collections are not currently publicly accessible as the Office is permanently closed while staff move to Kresen Kernow, Cornwall's new archive centre.
-You can still search our catalogues to see what we hold.
-Kresen Kernow is due to open for research visits on September 11th 2019.
+Cornwall Record Office’s collections have now been moved to Kresen Kernow, Cornwall's new archive centre.
+You can search our catalogues to see what we hold.
+Kresen Kernow is due to open for research visits on 11 September 2019.

 You can access copies of some of our records through service points across Cornwall.

 If you have records you would like us to look after, please visit our Donating Records page.

 If you have any queries about what we hold, please don’t hesitate to contact us using the details on this page.